 Who do I contact if I want to report an encampment on State lands, or request assistance for someone living in an encampment?

-If you observe an individual in an encampment and would like to notify the appropriate government agency or have an outreach provider follow up, please contact the Homeless Help Line at 808-586-0193 or e-mail [email protected].
+If you observe an individual in an encampment and would like to notify the appropriate government agency or have an outreach provider follow up, please contact the Homeless Help Line via e-mail: [email protected].
 You may also view the Homeless Outreach page for more information.
 The City & County of Honolulu also offers its Crisis Outreach Response & Engagement (CORE) program on Oahu, which can be reached by calling 808-768-2673 (808-768-CORE).

 Can you explain in more detail how the State responds to a large encampment on State lands?
 What are the steps involved in the response?

 For more information regarding how the State responds to encampments on public lands, please view the example below of State response to encampments on a closed portion of the Diamond Head State Monument: